Respect at Melbourne

 Content warning:

-The University of Melbourne is committed to eliminating sexual misconduct and promoting safety for students, staff and visitors.
+The University of Melbourne is committed to eliminating sexual misconduct and gender-based violence from its community, and promoting safety for students, staff and visitors.

-Where sexual misconduct does occur, we aim to provide a supportive and trauma-informed response that prioritises the safety and wellbeing of victim-survivors.
+Where sexual misconduct or gender-based violence does occur, we aim to provide a supportive and trauma-informed response that prioritises the safety and wellbeing of victim-survivors.

 Get support